CarlosAzpurua/CarlosAzpurua/README.md

 ### Software Engineer working with stack MERN (MongoDB, Express, React, Node.js) and Svelte.

-## 🔭 I’m currently working at [Genium](https://www.genium.io)
+## 🔭 I’m currently working at [AImpact](https://www.aimpact.partners/)

-  Genium is a premier software engineering and agile consulting firm (Headquartered in Silicon Valley), that connects innovative companies with developers,  engineers, and security experts.
+  AImpact  is a leading firm in the domain of learning science, leveraging advanced Artificial Intelligence to devise solutions that augment our capabilities in both learning and instruction.

   I am grateful to be part of the team, every day I share and learn too many things with them, and having the opportunity to connect with smart and great people is really cool. 😄

-## 🌲 I’m currently learning how to be a better coder and more technologies like Deno, GraphQl, Rust and Gaming.🎮
+## 🌲 I’m currently learning how to be a better coder and more technologies like ThreeJS, Rust and Gaming.🎮

    I am passionate about technology and learning new things.
 I study to be better every day and push the limits, because for me this career never stops expanding and that's why, if anyone knows me, you know how much I like to inform myself and try to learn more about new things.